 Ensure you select the proper hanging hardware to accept the weight of the wood sign you are hanging.
-Some hanging hardware is better than others and it will ensure your wood sign stays on the wall or ceiling for many years to com.
+Some hanging hardware is better than others and it will ensure your wood sign stays on the wall or ceiling for many years to come.

 Measurement Of The Wood Sign

 This is an interesting subject and it varies with opinion.
-By that I mean some folks want to mount many different sizes of wood signs and arrange to a collage.
+By that I mean some folks want to mount many different sizes of wood signs and arrange for a collage.
 If you have just one wood sign to hang it is fairly simple.

-Take the tape and place on the wall where you would like to hang the wood sign.
+Take the tape and place it on the wall where you would like to hang the wood sign.
 This allows you to move the placement around and see if you like where the wood sign will hang.

-If you are wanting a collage of wood signs to hang I would suggest you use the painters tape and some cardboard or paper.
-Make the card board or paper the same size as your wood signs then using the shapes place on the wall in different configurations hanging with the painters tape to create your collage prior to hanging your wood signs.
+If you are wanting a collage of wood signs to hang I would suggest you use the painter’s tape and some cardboard or paper.
+Make the cardboard or paper the same size as your wood signs then using the shapes place on the wall in different configurations hanging with the painter’s tape to create your collage prior to hanging your wood signs.